aws-samples/eks-workshop/content/beginner/190_ocean/headroom.md

 ---

 ### Keeping Scale-Up Proactive
 One of the key features of the Ocean Autoscaler, is the ability to maintain a dynamic buffer of spare capacity called Headroom.
 The buffer is algorithmically tailored to meet the actual requirements of the incoming containerized workloads which enables immediate pod scheduling.
-This is perfect for workloads that make use of HPA, and helps prevent pending pods, making scale-up a proactive process.
+This is perfect for workloads that make use of Horizontal Pod Autoscaler, and helps prevent pending pods which scale scale-out of worker nodes a proactive process, instead of the reactive nature of Kubernetes Cluster-Autoscaler.

 Headroom is configurable via the Ocean Cluster's "Actions" menu, under "Customize Scaling":
 <img src="/images/ocean/actions_customize_scaling.png" alt="Actions - Customize Scaling" />